NillionNetwork/hkdfs/README.rst

 Publishing
 ^^^^^^^^^^
-Ensure that the correct version number appears in ``pyproject.toml``.
+Ensure that the correct version number appears in ``pyproject.toml``, and that any links in this README document to the Read the Docs documentation of this package (or its dependencies) have appropriate version numbers.
+Also ensure that the Read the Docs project for this library has an `automation rule <https://docs.readthedocs.io/en/stable/automation-rules.html>`__ that activates and sets as the default all tagged versions.

 To publish the package, create and push a tag for the version being published (replacing ``?.?.?`` with the version number):

 .. code-block:: bash